City receives fire mitigation funding - NewsBreak

 MONTROSE, Colo.
 (KJCT) - A water main burst in Montrose on Friday morning, but Utilities Manager David Bries says that repairs have finished.
 The City of Montrose says that a Main Street water main burst early Friday morning between Cascade and Uncompahgre Avenues.
 Several Main Street businesses were damaged by...

+GRAND JUNCTION, Colo.
+(KJCT) - Members of the Uncompahgre Watershed Conference met in Ouray to discuss ways to reclaim old mine sites.
+Much of the old mine sites in Ouray date back to the 1800s and have leftover pieces of the mine called mill tailings.
+When the mines no longer become operational often times the risk of acid mine drainage becomes prevalent.

-Xcel outage: Service restored to most, ETA on remaining repairs pushed back
+Xcel outage: Service restored to most people, ETA on remaining repairs pushed back

 Free flu shots in Montrose County